Energy-Efficient STAR-RIS Enhanced UAV-Enabled MEC Networks with Bi-Directional Task Offloading: Simulation Results

-Fig. \ref{fig:ee_t} explores the impact of the mission duration $T$ on energy efficiency when $M$ is fixed at $50$ and $L_k$ is set to $20$ Mbits $\forall k\in \mathcal{K}$.
+Fig. \ref{fig:ee_t} explores the impact of the mission duration $T$ on energy efficiency when $M$, $F_\mathrm{ua}$ and $L_k, \forall k\in \mathcal{K}$ are respectively set to $50$, $12$ GHz and $20$ Mbits.
 The results show that the proposed scheme provides the highest performance gain for MEC network, while the scheme without the trajectory optimization exhibits the lowest energy efficiency.
-Regarding the proposed scheme, the energy efficiency consistently increases as $T$ grows from $8$s to $18$s.
+Regarding the proposed scheme and the SDR scheme, the energy efficiency consistently increases as $T$ grows from $8$s to $16$s.
 This can be attributed to the fact that the UAV having more time to optimize its trajectory, thereby improving the channel condition between users/BS and UAV as $T$ increases.
-However, beyond $18$s, the energy efficiency starts to decline.
+However, beyond $16$s, the energy efficiency starts to decline.
 This is due to the channel quality between users/BS and UAV reaching a saturation point, which may not increase the completed task bits but increase the energy consumption of UAV as $T$ becomes larger.
 Besides, the conventional RIS-assisted scheme has the similar trend in energy efficiency as the proposed scheme.
 However, the energy efficiency reaches the limitation at $T=12$s in this scheme, which indicates that STAR-RIS demonstrates a significant potential in achieving a balance between system energy consumption and the volume of the offloaded data when compared to the conventional RIS.
 In contrast to the suggested scheme, both the heuristic scheme and the scheme with direct UAV trajectory suffer from the earlier performance limitation as $T$ increases.
 This highlights the significance of the UAV's trajectory optimization in augmenting the energy efficiency of the comprehensive UAV-enabled MEC system.
+Furthermore, we can find that the outcomes attained by the suggested algorithm consistently surpass those of the SDR scheme, underscoring the potential and benefits of the proposed algorithm.